AHolder1/20200427_GitBasics_Course/README.md

 # 2020-04-27 git basics O'Reilly Training Notes

-- git init: create a git repository in current directory
+- `git init`: create a git repository in current directory
   - you should only do this once in a repository (i.e. no nested git repos)
-- git status: tells you what is going on
+- `git status`: tells you what is going on

-- atom FILENAME: creates or opens file in folder using Atom text editor
+- `atom FILENAME`: creates or opens file in folder using Atom text editor

-- git add <FILENAME> : puts file(s) to staging area
+- `git add <FILENAME>`: puts file(s) to staging area
-- git commit: commits the file with changes
+- `git commit`: commits the file with changes
   - `commit -m "message"`: commits with message without opening up text editor
   - message should describe what changes were made

+- `git log`: look at all the commit history you've been doing
+  - `log --oneline`: simple one line log view
+- `git diff`: look at differences between current state and what git knows